goleaf/traviant46.prus.dev/docs/sitter-api.md

 `GET /sitters`

-Returns all sitter assignments, eager loading sitter metadata and revealing sitter context for the current session.
+Returns all sitter delegations, eager loading sitter metadata and revealing sitter context for the current session.

 #### Response